 Segment the markets that you want to target with your ads and other outreach efforts.
 Breaking down the information collected from your successful audience (current members) will help you to better understand how to draw in others from that audience.

 Learn the behaviors of the members you attract, then reflect on why your gym attracts those members and why they behave the way they do when considering your gym.
 This will help you better lead potential members down the funnel.
-If your gym attracts people who mostly participate in Zumba and Pilates classes, then you can accommodate to that and build off of that audience’s interests.
+If your gym attracts people who mostly participate in Zumba and Pilates classes, then you can accommodate that and build off of that audience’s interests.

 Respond to the Reviews